lean-dojo/Euler/README.md

-# Euler Singularity Analysis in Lean
+# Euler Self-Similar Singularity in Lean

-In [this paper](https://arxiv.org/abs/2609.10867), the authors present evidence for a stable singularity forming in finite time for three-dimensional Euler flow on the whole space.
-A physics-informed neural network produces an approximate self-similar profile with critical blowup rate 0.5, which the authors represent with splines for certification.
-Its transport field provides evidence that linear damping may hold across the domain.
+In [this paper](https://arxiv.org/abs/2609.10867), the authors present evidence for a finite-time singularity in 3D Euler flow on the whole space.
-The authors also develop a nonlinear stability framework that reduces the remaining analysis to finitely many explicit estimates and numerical constants.
-This repository formalizes selected derivations from the paper's main text and appendices in Lean 4.
+A physics-informed neural network finds an approximate self-similar profile at the critical scaling exponent 0.5.
+Splines and interval arithmetic certify bounds on its residual errors.
+The stability framework combines low- and high-order damping, with detailed estimates developed in a companion paper.
+Completing the stability proof still requires certifying the remaining constants with sufficient margin.
+This repository formalizes selected derivations and conditional stability results from the paper in Lean 4.

 ## Build